 These small grants will provide support for single or multiple-student projects with preference being given to projects that both enhance the development of the student and the prestige of the school.

 M.F.A. candidates have the opportunity to develop their teaching skills through the University Future Professoriate Program.
 The School of Art provides over 40 courses annually for graduate students to teach and gain experience.

 The School of Art provides courses in professional practices including portfolio development, writing for artists, project proposals and budgeting, grant writing, teaching portfolio development, etc.

 New York City Thesis Exhibition

-The School of Art, along with the College of Visual and Performing Arts’ School of Design and Department of Transmedia, hold an M.F.A. exhibition in New York City in addition to a Syracuse exhibition.
+The School of Art, School of Design and Department of Film and Media Arts hold an M.F.A. exhibition in New York City in addition to a Syracuse exhibition.
 The New York exhibition provides an opportunity for our M.F.A. candidates to connect to alumni, peers, and arts professionals in the New York area.